jonandergomez/teaa_lab/lab_practices/pract_1/README.md

 However, in order to train models for predicting ***ictal*** periods, i.e., ***seizures***, the samples from ***inter-ictal*** periods are automatically labelled into other classes according to human expert criteria.
-Next table shows the criteria used here, with a total of 10 classes distributed between ***pre-ictal*** and ***post-ictal*** periods.
+Next table shows an example of criteria with a total of 10 classes distributed between ***pre-ictal*** and ***post-ictal*** periods.
+Choosing the criteria to separate periods is relevant to obtain good results for early detection.

 |number of samples per class|class index|class name |
 |--------------------------:|:---------:|:----------------|